Benefits Of Holding A Second Passport

 That’s because the U.S. and Canadian dollars are stronger than they’ve been in many decades.

-Across Cyprus, three currencies are used—the euro, the British pound, and the Turkish lira…
+Most importantly, three currencies are usedacross Cyprus—the euro, the British pound, and the Turkish lira…

 And, in all three cases, Americans and Canadians have super-charged buying power right now.